cjhudlin/VOXCOMM-intercom/README.md

 Feel free to open a discussion under "Discussions" tab for any Q&A

 # LOOKING FOR PROTOTYPE USERS!
-**Im now looking for people to prototype this device, please go to the prototyping.md file for more information**
+**Im now looking for people to prototype (test) the Easy Tour A V1 device!
+Please go to the prototyping_p1.md file for more information**

 ---